Table of Contents

 Create Punctuality of Reported Defects Report in Jira

-Let’s now generate a sample QA KPIs report within Jira, focusing on the total number of reported false positives over a specific timeframe.
+Let’s now generate a sample QA KPI report within Jira, focusing on the total number of reported false positive bugs by the QA team over a specific timeframe.
 In this instance, we will use the Performance Trend gadget, although a comparable report can also be created using the Performance Objectives gadget.

 Below is a comprehensive, step-by-step guide showing the configuration process for generating a Punctuality of Reported Defects report in Jira using our app:

-Step 1: Begin by adding two distinct Data Sources, labeled as ‘All’ and ‘False-Positives.’
-Ensure that the ‘False-Positives’ Data Source is configured to display only issues with the appropriate Resolution.
+Step 1: Begin by adding two distinct Data Sources, labeled as ‘All Bugs’ and ‘False-Positive Bugs.’
+Ensure that the ‘False-Positive Bugs’ Data Source is configured to display only issues with the appropriate Resolution, as demonstrated above in the data segmentation screens.

 Step 2: Proceed to select the ‘Number of Issues’ metric.

-Step 3: Opt for Data Source ‘A’ (named False-Positives) for the ‘Number of Issues’ metric.
+Step 3: Opt for Data Source ‘B’ (named False Positive Bugs) for the ‘Number of Issues’ metric.

-Step 4: Choose ‘Created by Week’ for Display by.
+Step 4: Choose ‘Resolved by Week’ for Display by.

-Step 5: Choose ‘Reporter’ for Group by, to effectively segmenting the data by the individuals who raised the Jira issues.
+Step 5: Choose ‘Reporter’ for Group by, to group the data by the individuals who raised the Jira issues.

 Step 6: Employ the ‘Cumulative’ mode, allowing the data to accumulate with each passing week.

-Step 12: For target value calculation, choose Data Source ‘B,’ using the Jira issues named ‘All’.
+Step 10: For target value calculation, choose Data Source ‘A’ – ‘All bugs’.

-Step 13: In the ‘More Settings’ section, activate the ‘Warning Threshold,’ which defaults to 50% of the target value.
+Step 12: (Optional) In the ‘More Settings’ section, activate and set the ‘Warning Threshold’.

-Step 14: Activate the ‘Custom Target Label’ and assign a label indicating that the target is negative.
+Step 13: (Optional) Activate the ‘Custom Target Label’ and assign a label indicating that the target is negative.
 This communicates that exceeding the target is deemed a failed objective.

-Video recording for QA KPIs report in Jira
+Video recording for QA KPI report in Jira

-Incorporating the Performance Objectives app into the defect reporting process within Jira can elevate QA practices and contribute to a more efficient and customer-centric software development lifecycle.
+Incorporating the Performance Objectives app into the bug reporting process within Jira can elevate QA practices and contribute to a more efficient and customer-centric software development lifecycle.

 For additional inspiration on crafting and monitoring QA KPIs in Jira, consider exploring our KPI Examples page.